 2.1 Optimisation in Air Travel

-In this section, we discuss some common challenges faced by airline companies and demonstrate the importance of optimisation in decision-making.
-The goal is to provide insight into some important optimisation problems, underscoring their importance for the success and competitiveness of airline companies.
+In this section, we discuss some common challenges faced by airline companies and demonstrate the importance of optimisation in decision-making for the success and competitiveness of airline companies.

 2.1.1 Fleet Assignment Problem

-The Fleet Assignment Problem (FAP), as discussed in [1] involves assigning different types of aircraft, each with specific capacities, to flights based on their capabilities, operational costs, and revenue potential.
+The Fleet Assignment Problem (FAP), as discussed in [1] involves assigning different types of aircraft to flights based on their capabilities, operational costs, and revenue potential.
 This decision greatly influences airline revenues and is a vital part of the overall scheduling process.
 The complexity of FAP is driven by the large number of flights an airline manages daily and its interdependencies with other processes like maintenance and crew scheduling.

 2